10-11 Sept 2024

 My tribe will not go hungry today.

 This remote area is habitat for several indigenous peoples, all closely tied to the river.
 Few ships come here, thus giving me a true sense of the Amazon Rainforest.
 I can imagine indigenous tribes deep in this forest who have little if any contact with the “outside world.”
-I do spot an “Propiedade Particular” incongruiously tacked to a tree above our fishing hole.
+I do spot the sign “Propiedade Particular” incongruiously tacked to a tree above our fishing hole.
 Private property, fear of trespassing here?
-There were fishermen spotted and also a group of locals collecting latex from rubber trees.
+I spotted fishermen and a group of locals collecting latex from rubber trees.
 No sign of much else.

 In Search of the elusive Howler Monkey

 The Tucano turns back downstream toward the Rio Negro.
-We anchor to launch the pecky-peckies destined for a quiet cove, climbing out for a jungle hike.
-Forest sounds abound, Howlers do not.
+We anchor to launch the pecky-peckies.
+Destined for a quiet cove, we climb out for a jungle hike.
+Forest sounds abound, howlers do not.
 We did discover several large brown tarantulas.
 They were teased to leave their holes, induced by a thin pole with sweat on the end, of which we have more than enough.
 Poked into their hole and wiggled around, the tarantula speeds out of her burrow to catch the stick.
 Cameras click.

 Other sightings included a small tortoise who has a long way to grow, an armadillo hole with no one home, and a giant ant colony.
 There is not a breath of breeze beneath the trees.
 Walking remains easy but with so much debris on the ground, one must step carefully.
 We wear our leather gators.
 Snakes!
 Nasty snakes!